hostmobility/documentation/docs/system/mx4/wake_up_cause.md

   - MX-4
 ---

-Here is a list of possible wake up signals it is used both for enable the wake up mode and to read what mode it was that woke the system.
+Here is a list of possible wake-up signals used both to enable the wake up mode and to read which of the modes that woke up the system.

 ## Read
 ```bash